 - Mixed – Having two or more types of delusions.

 It should be noted that scientists have observed people with delusional disorder will experience symptoms for more than one month.
-However, in rarer cases, some people may only have a partial psychosis. ¹⁶
+However, in rarer cases, some people may only have partial psychosis. ¹⁶

 Delusional Disorder Symptoms

 Delusional disorders are often marked by the delusions themselves.
-In other words, the false beliefs one holds are the biggest indication of their struggle with this condition.
+In other words, the false beliefs one holds are the biggest indication of struggle with this condition.
+Some other symptoms of delusional disorder one may experience include:

 - Hallucinations